NikhilMukraj/spiking-neural-networks/build_test/nb_macro/notes.md

   - [ ] default impl trait maybe
 - [ ] **in `fn generate_x(pairs: Pairs<Rule>) -> Result<Def>`, create custom errors for when definition is not present**
 - [x] ion channel update current in neuron refactor
+- [ ] replace statements should be replaced with regex that makes sure that it is the end of the variable, or just check for a space, `)`, or `;` at the end and see if that works as an acceptable delimiter
 - [ ] rename ligand gates to receptors
 - [ ] receptors
   - [ ] ionotropic receptors